 The AES ESOS shall continue in force at the discretion of the Committee, subject to a maximum period of 10 years commencing from 30 July 2014, provided always that the AES ESOS may continue beyond the 10-year period with the approval of the shareholders in a general meeting and of any relevant authorities which may then be required.
 Notwithstanding the expiry or termination of the AES ESOS, any awards made to employees prior to such expiry or termination will continue to remain valid.

-Details of the share options granted can be found on pages 30 to 32 of the Annual Report.
+Details of the AES ESOS can be found on pages 33 to 35 of the Annual Report.

 ACCOUNTABILITY AND AUDIT